Central Subway Project

 The Central Subway Project will improve public transportation in San Francisco by extending the Muni Metro T Third Line through SoMa, Union Square and Chinatown.
 By providing a direct, rapid transit link between downtown and the existing T Third Line route on 3rd Street, the Central Subway will vastly improve transportation to and from some of the city's busiest, most densely populated areas.

-When the Central Subway opens in 2022, T Third Line trains will travel mostly underground from the 4th Street Caltrain Station to Chinatown, bypassing heavy traffic on congested 4th and Stockton streets.
+When the Central Subway opens on November 19, a weekend-only service plan will be implemented between Chinatown-Rose Pak and 4th/Brannan stations.
+It will stop along the way at Yerba Buena and Union Square, where passengers can make transfers to BART and Muni’s Market Street subway.
+In January 2023, service will increase to seven days a week, connecting directly to the T-Third Line.
+Trains will travel mostly underground from the 4th Street Caltrain Station to Chinatown, bypassing heavy traffic on congested 4th and Stockton streets.
 Four new stations were built along the 1.7-mile alignment:

 4th and Brannan Station at 4th and Brannan streets (street level)